-The Nike Metcon 3 is a solid choice for lifting metcons as the name would imply, but won't be your go-to shoe for runs.
-While the stiff sole is a hindrance while running, it does add some support on the lifting platform.
-You will also be hard-pressed to find a better shoe for rope climbs.
+The Nike Metcon 4 is a solid choice for lifting metcons as the name would imply.
+Short runs are fine for this shoe, but you may want something different for long runs.
+You will also be hard pressed to find a better shoe for rope climbs.
 Your feet will not slip on the rope with these sticky rubber soles.

 The Metcon was one of the more solid shoes for heavy lifting.
-Most hybrid style shoes designed to handle CrossFit style workouts are often too soft or lack the support to take on heavier loads.
-Our Best Buy winner, the Speed TR, for instance, is great for lighter weight, high rep movements but isn't sturdy enough to push heavy.
-We were able to keep these shoes firmly planted as we screwed our feet into the ground.
+Most hybrid style shoes designed to handle CrossFit workouts are often too soft or lack the support to take on heavier loads.
+The Speed TR, for instance, is great for lighter weight, high rep movements but isn't sturdy enough to push heavy.
+We were able to keep the Metcons firmly planted as we screwed our feet into the ground.
 While the Speed TR has a slimmer sole, the Metcon sole has a more substantial feel like that of a traditional lifting shoe.

-The first version of the Metcon was a little more comfortable for running than their latest release.
-These soles feel somewhat stiffer than their predecessors.
+The Metcon 4's have been vastly improved for runs compared to the Metcon 3's.
 We still liked running in the Metcons over running in the Nano 7.0's however.
 The Nanos were almost our least favorite for runs.
 If your workouts involve heavy lifting as well as running, then check out our Editors' Choice Winning NOBULL Trainers.
-The NOBULLs are even better than the Metcons for lifting, but feel light and fast on runs instead of stiff and clunky like the Metcons.
+The NOBULLs are even better than the Metcons for lifting but feel a little lighter and faster on runs.

 As we compared our test shoes, we paid close attention to the breathability of each shoe.
 We know you will be working hard in your new shoes for CrossFit, and we want to help you stay cool.
 The Metcon ranked on the lower end of breathability in this review.
 It doesn't look like the one-piece construction of the uppers on the NOBULL Trainers would be more breathable than the mesh on the Metcons.
 However, the NOBULLs were much more breathable.
 The Metcons were superior to their close competitor, the Nanos, in their breathability rating.

 We can't talk about shoe without addressing comfort.
 Comfort is rated equally important as sensitivity, durability, and breathability.
-Our reviewers ranked the comfort of the Metcon right at average for a shoe for CrossFit.
-Part of what held them back in their comfort rating was the stiff feeling sole for runs and jumps.
-As for standing around in all day, the Metcons could use a little more arch support as well.
-Our Best Buy winner, the Speed TR, would be a better pick if you need to spend the day standing around in your shoes for CrossFit.
+The Metcon 4 are more comfortable than their immediate predecessor.
+The main improvement has been the more flexible sole for runs.
+As for standing around in all day, the Metcons could use more arch support as well.
+Our Best Buy winner would be a better pick if you need to spend the day standing around in your shoes for CrossFit.
 The Metcons were still more comfortable than the newest Nano shoes, which were some of our lowest ranking shoes for comfort.

-Moderate to heavy metcon workouts would be the best application for the aptly named Metcons.
-You also will not find a shoe with more grip for you rope climbs than what the Metcon provides.
+Moderate to heavy metcon workouts are the wheelhouse of the Nike Metcons, it will also function well as your general shoe for CrossFit.
+You will not find a shoe with more grip for your rope climbs than what the Metcon provides.

 Retailing at $130, the Metcons are on the upper end of the shoes in this review.
 If you are willing to go with a solid color of the NOBULL Trainers, then the NOBULLs would be a more comfortable, much more versatile shoe than the Metcons.